Responsible driving means driving with the safety and convenience of all road users in mind.

 Make sure your vehicle’s exhaust system and engine are in good working order.
 This will prevent gases and excessive noise entering the car.

-Making the wheels of a motor vehicle lose traction and spin on the road surface may make unnecessary noise or smoke and could be a traffic offence.
+Making the wheels of a motor vehicle lose traction and spin on the road surface may make unnecessary noise or smoke and is a traffic offence.

 The horn should only be used as a reasonable traffic warning.
 It should not make an unnecessary or unreasonably loud, harsh or shrill noise.